 Brick City Theatre engages youth ages 5-14 and family members who reside in public housing in a year-round afterschool and intensive summer arts program that improves academic skills, instills empathy and responsibility, builds character, and enhances creative thinking.
 Under the dedicated guidance of CPT Teaching Artists, children learn how to create and perform their own plays, choreography, poetry, music compositions, and visual art.
 These works are then crafted into original performances that are presented annually at CMHA community centers and arts festivals throughout Cleveland.

-Brick City Family Collevtive
+Brick City Family Collective

 Brick City Family Collective participants are proud parents, guardians, grandparents, and extended family members of youth in the Brick City CMHA community.
-Family Collective members participate in Brick City family activity nights; feedback sessions and planning meetings; special creative workshops and rehearsals; and exciting cultural events around the Cleveland community.
+Family Collective members participate in Brick City family activity nights, feedback sessions and planning meetings, special creative workshops and rehearsals, and exciting cultural events around the Cleveland community.
 These efforts create a unique inter-generational CMHA Brick City arts community.

 BRICK CITY IN THE NEWS

 “Brick City Theatre 10.13.2017.”
 We The People.
 WKYC-TV.
 Oct 13 2017.
 Click here to watch: http://www.wkyc.com/entertainment/television/programs/we-the-people/brick-city-theatre-10132017/483174826

 Smedley, Chealsia.
 “A New Ohio City Mural Paints a Community of Togetherness.”
 Cleveland Magazine.
 Cleveland Magazine, 9 February 2017.
 Web.
 Click here to read: http://www.clevelandmagazine.com/entertainment/articles/new-ohio-city-mural